 Skilled Workers, Professional and other Workers

-To qualify for permanent resident status in any sub-category of this classification, the alien is required to have employer sponsorship and Labor Certification, or documentation to prove that the alien qualifies for one of the shortage occupation the Department of Labor has identified on a list known as “Schedule A”.
+To qualify for permanent resident status in any sub-category of this classification, the foreign national is required to have employer sponsorship and Labor Certification, or documentation to prove that the foreign national qualifies for one of the shortage occupation the Department of Labor has identified on a list known as “Schedule A”.

-Schedule A occupations include physical therapists, professional nurses, physicians or surgeons, college or university teachers, aliens of exceptional ability in the sciences or arts (except performing arts), certain religious occupations, and intracompany transferees in managerial or executive positions.
+Schedule A occupations include physical therapists, professional nurses, physicians or surgeons, college or university teachers, foreign nationals of exceptional ability in the sciences or arts (except performing arts), certain religious occupations, and intracompany transferees in managerial or executive positions.